Prefer to talk?

 10. Not seeking help

-All business owners need help from time to time, this could be because they don't understand how to run accounts or because they are unsure about procedures and policies that need to be in place.
-If a business owner doesn't seek help this can seriously harm the business.
-It could be because the policy needed was a legal requirement, or because tax wasn't calculated correctly.
+All business owners need help from time to time, whether they don't understand how to run accounts or because theyre unsure about procedures and policies that need to be in place.
+If a business owner doesn't seek help, this can seriously harm the business.
+It could be because the policy needed was a legal requirement or because their tax wasn't calculated correctly.
 This can lead to serious problems with the business.

 Remember, everyone needs help from time to time, business owners can't afford to think that they know best or that they know everything.